What Is a Good SAT Score?

 Improvement Through Practice

-If you have time to take the SAT again—especially if you just took it as a junior—it’s possible to bring your score up considerably by practicing with Official SAT Practice on Khan Academy®.
-Link your College Board account to your Khan Academy account and then share your score.
-Khan Academy will prepare a personalized study plan that targets your weak areas and advises you how to study efficiently and effectively—at no cost.
+If you have time to take the SAT again—especially if you just took it as a junior—it's possible to bring your score up considerably by practicing with Official Digital SAT Prep on Khan Academy®.
 Research shows that following these personalized recommendations helps students increase their scores.
 With time and effort, you can get closer to achieving your target score.